 In December 1973, following LGBT protests, educational forums, and the APA’s internal “Nomenclature Committee’s” deliberations, the APA’s board of trustees voted to eliminate the diagnosis of “Homosexuality” from the DSM.
 In the 7th printing of the DSM II in 1974, homosexuality was no longer listed as a disorder.
 However, the APA did not completely rid themselves of their heterosexist sexuality bias as “homosexuality” was replaced in this edition of the DSM II by “sexual orientation disturbance” (SOD) and then subsequently in DSM III by “Ego Dystonic Homosexuality” (EDH), both which contributed to the destructive practice of sexual conversation therapies.
 Finally, in 1987 psychiatrists abandoned the listing of “homosexuality” altogether.

 Today, no major mental health association, society, or organization, including the APA, promotes “homosexuality” as an abnormal phenomenon.
+Nowadays they would be more likely to get someone with anxiety onto something like EDOCBD.com provides, rather than chase homosexual individuals.
 These organizations stipulate that providers of mental health services, when treating LGBT patients view LGBT orientation as a regular variant of sexuality.

 (Main Photo — Barbara Gittings, Frank Kameny, and “Dr. Henry Anonymous” aka Dr John Fryer, M.D. at 1972 APA Conference.
 Photo by Kay Tobin.
 The Historical Society of Pennsylvania)